r-shahid/PortfolioProject/project-worksheet.md

 * [Desktop](https://i.imgur.com/R0TOVMO.png)

   Unlike the other two versions, my bio is at the top.
 I felt this would be more appropriate for desktop because it's easier for users to scroll down to get to the projects.
 On a smaller screen, where users will probably spend less time per page, it's better to have projects at the top, to make sure viewers will see it.

+**UPDATE**
+After seeing how the page looked, I ended up getting rid of the full-width project I had underneath the carousels.
+I also opted to leave my About section at the bottom of the page in the desktop version.
+I also implemented a parallax scrolling element at the top of my desktop version.

 ## Time/Priority Matrix